 Land held for property development consists of land where no development activities have been carried out or where development activities are not expected to be completed within the normal operating cycle.
-Such land is classified within non-current assets and is stated at cost less any accumulated impairment losses.
+Such land is classified within non-current assets and is stated at lower of cost or net realisable value less cost to sell.
+Where an indication of impairment exists, the carrying amount of the asset is assessed and written down immediately to its recoverable amount.